wildfly/quickstart/ejb-security/README.md

-ejb-security:  Using JEE Declarative Security to Control Access to EJB 3
+ejb-security:  Using Java EE Declarative Security to Control Access to EJB 3
 ====================
 Author: Sherif F. Makary